 My market area, the Washington, DC metropolitan area, has some of the most interesting homes in the country, many with histories that inlcude a president sleeping there or a hiding room from the Underground Railroad days.
-And I've had the opportunity to work with some wonderful buyers and sellers who are as interesting as the homes they purchase.
+And I've had the opportunity to work with some wonderful buyers and sellers who are as interesting as the homes they purchase and sell.

 During my time working for Nader, I was appointed as a consumer representative on several US Delegations that negotiated aviation treaties with foreign governments including the Netherlands, Italy, France, Mexico.
-And watching our professionals at the State Department resolve huge issues has helped me work out what can seem like even bigger issues that home buyers and sellers may have during their real estate transactions.
+And watching our professionals at the State Department resolve huge issues has helped me learn to work out what can seem like even bigger issues that home buyers and sellers may have during their real estate transactions.

 Writing is also something I love to do, and in 2007 I published The Irreverent Guide to Real Estate, and am currently working on a second edition.